yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to delete all existing budgets.

 > 📕 This command is usually used to purge the sample data that is created when you launch the application for the first time.
->
-> ⚠️ Exercise caution when using the clear command as it is irreversible!

 ✏️ Example: `clear`